Getting Started with C# and SparkPost

 Sending email is a very common need for C# applications.
 Think about some of the use cases almost every app needs to handle: new user welcomes, event notifications, password resets, and so on.
 These transactional emails are workhorses, and it’s really important that they get to your users.
 As a C# developer, what’s the best way to get them done?

 There are several C# email libraries out there, including system.net.mail, systems.web.mail.
 SmtpClient, MailKit, MimeKit, etc., but they all have one thing in common: you need an SMTP server to use them.
+For building serverless webhook consumers that can handle email-related events, consider Azure Functions as a powerful solution.
 Even if you have access to a server, it’s probably not tuned to ensure your messages get to your user’s inbox quickly and consistently.
 Using the SparkPost email delivery service is an easier way.
+Understanding how email APIs work in cloud infrastructure will help you appreciate why cloud-based email services are more efficient than managing your own SMTP servers.

 Let’s give it a try.
 Here’s how to send a message using SparkPost and C#.